IndiiSkies/IndiiSkies/README.md

-- 👋 Hi, I’m @IndiiSkies
-- 👀 I’m interested in ... programming and video games-> modding, tech/diy stuff.
-- 🌱 I’m currently learning ... anything
-- 💞️ I’m looking to collaborate on ... n/a
-- 📫 How to reach me ... contact info in the side.

 ==============

 Thanks for visiting my github profile.
 I work mainly in private repositories and I only publish stuff when I think it benifits everyone.
 I also work with the happy family website as a side project.